 Immunizations: Questions Parents Ask

-What are immunizations?
+What are vaccinations (immunizations)?

-Why should my child get immunized?
+Why is it important to get my child immunized?

-- Help protect people with weak immune systems, who may not be able to get vaccines.
+They also help reduce the spread of disease to others to prevent sudden outbreaks of the disease, called epidemics.
+Preventing the spread of disease is very important for people with weak immune systems.
+These people may not be able to get vaccines, or vaccines don't work well for them.
 Their only protection is for others to get vaccinated so illnesses are less common.

-- Cost less than getting treated for the diseases.
+- They cost less than getting treated for the disease.

 When should my child be immunized?

-The schedule recommended by experts is designed to work best with a child's immune system at certain ages and at certain times.
-The schedule is set up so that your child gets the best protection possible at the earliest age possible from the fewest shots possible.
+The U.S. Centers for Disease Control and Prevention (CDC) schedules are designed to work best with a child's immune system at certain ages and at certain times.
+They are set up so that your child gets the best protection possible at the earliest age possible from the fewest shots possible.

 Why does my child need so many doses to protect against one disease?

 You or your child gets as many shots as needed to give full protection from a disease.
 This may be just one shot.
 Or it may be several doses.

 More than one dose may be needed because immunity may have to build up over time.
 You want the best mix of protection now and in the future.
 This means that you or your child needs a certain amount of vaccine spaced apart at different ages.
 This spacing builds the best protection.